 Stages of Risk Management for Actuaries by Swati Jindal

 Risk management is an integral part of the actuarial profession.
-So it’s very important for actuarial students to understand the process of risk management.
-In this article, I would explain the process of risk management in simple terms that can be easily understood by all the actuarial students.
+So actuarial students need to understand the process of risk management.
+In this article, I will explain the risk management process in simple terms that can be easily understood by all actuarial students.
 To understand what actuaries do under Risk management, read a Peek into Actuarial Risk Consulting.

 Risk arises when the future event is not certain, there is a probability associated with various possible future outcomes.
 We are particularly interested in managing possible adverse scenarios that may arise.